segmentio/segment-docs/connections/warehouses/choose-warehouse.md

 Redshift does require you to create a cluster, schedule vacuums, choose sort and distribution keys, and resize your cluster as storage and performance needs change over time.

-BigQuery is “fully-managed”, which means that you’ll never have to resize, vacuum, or adjust distribution or sort keys.
+BigQuery is "fully-managed", which means that you’ll never have to resize, vacuum, or adjust distribution or sort keys.
 All of that is handled by BigQuery.